Prakriti-D-God/Prakriti-bot-/README.md

 ## Overview

-Spectra is a professional-grade WhatsApp bot framework that provides a solid foundation for building custom WhatsApp automation solutions.
+Mitski is a professional-grade WhatsApp bot framework that provides a solid foundation for building custom WhatsApp automation solutions.
 It features a modular architecture, robust message handling, and comprehensive security controls.

 ## Key Features